 On this day, people honour Goddess Lakshmi, the goddess of riches and prosperity in our lives.

-On Diwali, rangoli decorations made of coloured powder, flour, and sand are very common, and they are considered auspicious.
+On Diwali, rangoli decorations made of coloured powder, flour, and sand are very common and considered auspicious.

 The festival's main day is devoted to Lakshmi Pooja, which is accompanied by delectable delicacies and fireworks.

-Diwali is a festival in which families and friends come together to celebrate brotherhood, love, and unity.
+Diwali is a festival where families and friends come together to celebrate brotherhood, love, and unity.